Make sure you’re prepared by getting your flu shot from National Health Co-op.

 If you are QUITE unwell and feel it is an emergency, please dial 000 and attend an emergency department.

-The following chronic health conditions are eligible for the free flu shot:
+The following chronic health conditions are eligible for the government-funded flu shot:

 • Heart Problems

 o Heart problems that you were born with (i.e. congenital heart defects)

 o History of angina, heart attack or blocked heart arteries (i.e. coronary artery disease)